 The Liberal Democrats Education Association is committed to improving education policy in the Liberal Democrats, while networking with a wide range of local and national education organisations, ranging from organisations such as the National Education Union and Ofsted to local councils and individual schools.
 Working closely with the Liberal Democrats parliamentary party, we help create better education services in England and across the UK.

-We hold one or two fringes at each Liberal Democrats Federal Conference, an annual education conference in conjunction with Liberal Democrats of the Local Government Association, and publish an annual booklet with contributions from key education professionals in the Liberal Democrats.
+We hold two fringes at each Liberal Democrats Federal Conference, an annual education conference in conjunction with Liberal Democrats of the Local Government Association, and publish an annual booklet with contributions from key education professionals in the Liberal Democrats.

 The LDEA has a wide variety of committee members with a number of various interests in the education sector.
 A selection is listed below.